HeadlessHorseless/Headless-Downloads/README.md

 # Headless-Downloads
 ## Cheats:
+- Quick warning: Most of these cheats ARE VAC detected
+- DO NOT USE ON YOUR MAIN
 - [hackerinstall](https://cdn.discordapp.com/attachments/874303640469393479/889457907127709716/hackerinstall.exe) (tf2) (downloader)
 - [Premium Lmaobox crack](https://cdn.discordapp.com/attachments/874303640469393479/889459053825228810/lmaobox.dll) (tf2) (potentially a virus but it does infact work)
 - [Nullcore Crack](https://cdn.discordapp.com/attachments/874303640469393479/889460095849742366/nullcore.dll) (tf2) (potentially broken)